linebender/rfcs/rfcs/0001-masonry-backend.md

 We need to agree on a general procedure for publishing and updating crates, including Masonry, which is currently owned only by Olivier Faure.

 At the very least, if Masonry is integrated, its ownership should probably be shared with Raph Levien as a stopgap.

+Other crates that de-facto belong to the Linebender ecosystem are in a similar position, most notably Parley.
+We expect to bring them under the Linebender umbrella soon.